 3. poster ad (b) was irresponsible because it could be seen by children.

-or drinks and believed that the tongue-in-cheek image was unlikely to cause offence.
-They agreed that children might have seen the poster but stated that they were exposed to far more explicit images whilst watching popular programmes set on beaches, or
+for cars or drinks and believed that the tongue-in-cheek image was unlikely to cause offence.
+They agreed that children might have seen the poster but stated that they were exposed to far more explicit images whilst watching popular programmes set

 Smartlocal stated that the image had been widely used in the advertising campaigns for a number of years and that to date they had not received any complaints from their 120,000 readers.